Bowl Me Over

 👍 Tips

 • If you want to keep this vegan, omit the butter.
 Butter keeps the jam from foaming when it's at high heat.
-The foam doesn't hurt anything, but just be careful when you are cooking the jam because it could easily overflow.
-If you omit the butter, just scrape the foam off the top of the jam and discard.
+The foam doesn't hurt anything, but be careful when cooking the jam because it could easily overflow.
+If you omit the butter, scrape the foam off the top of the jam and discard.

-I do not recommend using a food processor to chop the peaches.
+• I do not recommend using a food processor to chop the peaches.
 It turns them into mush.
-Instead just chop using a sharp knife.
+Instead, chop using a sharp knife.

-When you are canning, sugar is a necessity to preserve to fruit.
+• When you are canning, sugar is a necessity to preserve fruit.
 Do not change the amount of sugar.
-Usie less sugar and the fruit may mold and then you will need to discard it.
+Using less sugar and the fruit may mold, so you must discard it.

 Do you have more questions?
 For all of my jam making tips, check out this post How to make jam.